School Board Policy 903 Addendum A -

 B. In the event that any such conduct occurs, the following steps may be taken:

-f.
-If deemed appropriate, an administrator or principal will advise the visitor(s) that he/she/they are prohibited from school property for a period of up to six months from the date of notice and that violation of the directive will result in a report to the police pursuant to state statute.
+6. If deemed appropriate, an administrator or principal will advise the visitor(s) that they are prohibited from school property for a period of up to six months from the date of notice and that violation of the directive will result in a report to the police pursuant to state statute.
 In addition, the person may be issued a trespass notice.

 C. In the event that the visitor is prohibited from coming onto school property, arrangements will be made to conduct statutorily required meetings, such as IEP team meetings, at either another district facility or at a public meeting place.